OR WAIT null SECS

-DLSS is the recently rebranded conglomeration of a variety of businesses that Dohmen has built up or acquired in the past three years, including Centric Health Resources, a pioneering specialty distributor in ultra-orphan diseases (those affecting a few thousand patients).
+DLSS is the recently rebranded conglomeration of a variety of businesses that Dohmen Co. has built up or acquired in the past three years, including Centric Health Resources, a pioneering specialty distributor in ultra-orphan diseases (those affecting a few thousand patients).
 Other units include DDN, a logistics services provider, and businesses in medical communications, medical device distribution and regulatory affairs.
-In late 2013, the company sold its pharmacy benefit management (PBM) business to Catamaran for $410 million.
+In late 2013, the company sold its PBM business to Catamaran for $410 million.
 Cynthia La Conte, CEO of DLSS, characterizes the company as “a platform for life science innovators to reach smaller, more targeted patient populations in the most direct and interactive way possible,” with a “bespoke care model” usually funded by service agreements with the pharma manufacturers.